addulac/phd/source/01_title_page.md

         \vspace*{1.0cm}

         \huge
-        A Study of Mixed Membersip Stochastic Block Models for Complex Networks Analysis
+        A Study of Mixed-Membersip Models for Complex Networks Analysis

         \vspace{1.4cm}